 The local electricity grid has sufficient capacity to accommodate our proposed south facing Barnsdale site.

 An existing access point off Barnsdale Road will be used as the entrance to the development and the site is well screened with mature trees and hedgerows.

 Project description: The proposal is to build a solar farm with an installed capacity of up to 50MW, which would generate enough electricity to cover the annual electrical consumption of approximately 12,000 homes each year.
 This is enough to power every household in Kippax and Methley along with half the houses in Garforth and Swillington.
 Limited grid infrastructure will be required as the solar farm will utilise the existing Ledston Primary substation.
-We have recently carried out various investigations on site so we can finalise the design of the solar farm.
-We are currently preparing a planning application that will be submitted to Leeds City Council in November 2020 and after being recommended for approval by officers, it was minded to approve by Leeds City Council Plans Panel in June 2021.
+Having completed the necessary technical assessments and studies to inform the planning application, the planning application was submitted to Leeds City Council in November 2020 and after being recommended for approval by officers, it was minded to approve by Leeds City Council Plans Panel in June 2021.
 We are currently awaiting confirmation of planning permission.